makrai/notes/zhou2106-finetune-bert-acl22.md

   * we only show the three labels where the distance increases the most/least
   * although the trend is increasing, the minimum distance associated with a label may decrease during the course of fine-tuning,
-  * eg, the label S TUFF in PS-role task, suggesting a potential instability of fine-tuning
+  * eg, the label Stuff in PS-role task, suggesting a potential instability of fine-tuning
 * we track the centroids of each cluster
   * We select three closest labels from the POS tagging task and track the paths of the centroids of each label cluster in the last layer of BERT base during the fine-tuning
-  * Figure 3 (right) shows the 2D PCA projection of these paths.
-We observe
+  * Figure 3 (right) shows the 2D PCA projection of these paths
-    * before fine-tuning, the centroids of all these three labels are close to
+    * before fine-tuning, the centroids of all these three labels are close
     * As fine-tuning proceeds, the centroids move around in different directions, away from each other
 * We conclude that fine-tuning enlarges the gaps between label clusters and
-  * admits more classifiers consistent with the labels, allowing for better
+  * admits more classifiers consistent with the labels
-  * neither the loss nor the optimizer explicitly mandates this change.
-Indeed, since the labels were originally linearly separable, the learner need not adjust the representation at all
+  * neither the loss nor the optimizer explicitly mandates this change
+    * since the labels were originally linearly separable, the learner need not adjust the representation at all

 ## 4.4 Cross-task fine-tuning confirms the geometric explanation